pivotal-cf/docs-pws-services/services/flashreport.html.md

 ## <a id='managing'></a>Creating and Managing Services Instances ##

-Flashreport service can be bound to your application in the usual way, please refer to [Managing services from the command line](/devguide/services/managing-services.html).
+Refer to [Managing Service Instances with the CLI](/devguide/services/managing-services.html) for help binding the Flashreport service to your application.

-Our [sample java app] (https://github.com/flashreport-io/flashreport-cf-spring) contains a step by step guide to bind a flashreport service to an application.
+Our [sample Java app](https://github.com/flashreport-io/flashreport-cf-spring) contains a step-by-step guide to binding a Flashreport service instance to an application.

 ## <a id='using'></a>Using Service Instances with your Application ##

-Once the service has been bound to your application (and your application pushed again or restaged), the [VCAP_SERVICES Environment Variable](/devguide/deploy-apps/environment-variable.html) contains your API key.
+Once you have bound the service to your application and pushed your app again or restaged, the [VCAP_SERVICES Environment Variable](/devguide/deploy-apps/environment-variable.html) contains your API key.

-Format of credentials in `VCAP_SERVICES` environment variable.
+The following example shows the format of credentials in `VCAP_SERVICES` environment variable:

 ~~~xml
 {